AmitShomrat/SeeWhatYouHear/README.md

   *rightChain.get<ChainPositions::Peak>().coefficients = *peakCoefficients;

 Setting the LowCut/HighCut filter coefficients - The choice of cut slope is dependant by its order s.t 12 db/oct is using a single filter, 24 db/oct using two filters ( the previous and the next to it ) and so on.. the juce::dsp::FilterDesign<float>::designIIRHighpassHighOrderButterworthMethod(Freq, sampleRate, order ) retrives array of IIR::Cofficient objects one for each order = 2.
-Since we have 4 choices (0, 1, 2, 3) we need to add 1 and multiply by 2 to get the right orders (2, 4, 6, 8). as we did with the peak; assign a reference to the get 'LowCut' function of the MonoChain, and then setBypassed all 4 'Filters' of the 'CutFilter' by passing the position of it in the Chain. finaly a switch with chainSettings.lowCutSlope will define the choice of the user and respond by setBypassed the right Filters and assign their coeficients to our LowCut Processor. ( Duplications, in advance refactoring )q
+Since we have 4 choices (0, 1, 2, 3) we need to add 1 and multiply by 2 to get the right orders (2, 4, 6, 8). as we did with the peak; assign a reference to the get 'LowCut' function of the MonoChain, and then setBypassed all 4 'Filters' of the 'CutFilter' by passing the position of it in the Chain. finaly a switch with chainSettings.lowCutSlope will define the choice of the user and respond by setBypassed the right Filters and assign their coeficients to our LowCut Processor. ( Duplications, in advance refactoring )

 5. PROCESS - CONTEXT: